Manini Banerjee

 In one of the experiments we conducted, we placed its favorite food - oats - at specific locations in a petri dish and recorded its growth over 3 days.
 It ended up creating efficient paths between each oat, proving its navigational intelligence.

-Autonomous vehicles require a lot of training to memorize and learn routes, is there a way slime mould can collaborate with these vehicles to make them more efficient?
+Autonomous vehicles require extensive training to memorize and learn routes.
+Is there a way slime mould can collaborate with these vehicles to make them more efficient?

-We set up an experiment to test this our theory
+We set up an experiment to test our theory.

 1) Robot navigation: Has to navigate through every section of the maze before finding the most efficient path.
-This process takes time, a lot of computation and data storage.
+This process requires a significant amount of time, computation, and data storage.

 Lorem Ipsum...